 The Civil Aviation Authority ('CAA') has power to provide for the licensing of air transport and the licensing of the provision of accommodation in aircraft, for air navigation services, and for assistance and information generally1.
 The CAA has a duty to regulate the use of airports and to ensure their economic viability2.
-The CAA also has functions concerning the registration of aircraft, the safety of air navigation and aircraft (including airworthiness), the health of persons on board aircraft, the control of air traffic, the certification of operators of aircraft, and the licensing of aircrews and aerodromes3.
-Other general functions
+The CAA also has functions concerning the registration of aircraft, the safety of air navigation and aircraft (including airworthiness), the health of persons on board aircraft, the control of air traffic, the certification of operators of aircraft, and the licensing

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.